-St. Lucia has only one 18-hole championship golf course, the St. Lucia Golf & Country Club in the far north of the island at Cap Estate.
-Golfers enjoy magnificent views of both the Atlantic Ocean and the Caribbean Sea when playing the 6,829-yard, par 71 course.
+St. Lucia has only one 18-hole championship golf course, the St. Lucia Golf & Country Club on the far north of the island at Cap Estate.
+Golfers enjoy magnificent views of both the Atlantic Ocean and the Caribbean Sea when playing the 6,744-yard, par 71 course.

 INSIDER TIPSeveral nearby resorts offer preferred tee times and complimentary transportation to their guests.

 Perched on the ridge between The Pitons, Ladera Resort offers the most striking landside view of the two peaks—Gros Piton and Petit Piton—and the valley between.
 While a glorious view during the day, watching the sunset between the peaks is downright enchanting.
 Come for cocktails on the resort’s deck and stay for dinner at its restaurant, Dasheene.

 Is a sun-soaked journey sailing the Caribbean seas on your bucket list?
 You can charter a sailboat—catamaran or monohull—or even a powerboat by the afternoon, day, week, or longer, with or without a crew.
 Cruise along St. Lucia’s magnificent coast and into its inviting bays and coves—or sail through the nearby Grenadines and on to Grenada, one-way or round-trip.

 Rodney Bay and Marigot Bay are the island’s yachting centers.
 There, you’ll find charter companies like Jus’ Sail and Moorings Inc.

 INSIDER TIPMoorings Inc. has facilities on both St. Lucia and Grenada, so you can charter a boat at one island and drop it off at the other.